 I've been an RN for 34 years.
 In addition to my work at Bear Valley Hospice, I am a full time nurse at JFK Hospital in Indio, CA on the telemetry unit.
 Big Bear Lake is my second home where I enjoy skiing, fishing, and boating.

-Lynda Boggie LVN, Clinical and Volunteer Coordinator
+Lynda Boggie LVN, Clinical Coordinator, Assistant Admininstrator

 I provide patient care, coordinate our volunteer program, and assist with other programs like infection control and disaster preparedness.
 I also manage inventory with supplies and purchasing.

 I am a wife and mother.
 And have worked at Bear Valley Community Healthcare District as a CNA and then LVN.
 I also worked as a LVN at Lutheran Social Services.

 Michelle Minor RN, Case Manager

 I do hospice with my heart.
 It just happens.
 I wish I had done this years ago.

 I have 27 years working in obstetrics; pecializing in labor and delivery of newborns, high risk mothers and neonates.
 Early in my career I worked in Pediatric Intensive Care Units.
 Life has brought my husband and I to Big Bear and working for Bear Valley Hospice is the most rewarding job I have ever done.